fish-shell/fish-shell/doc_src/tutorial.rst

 Startup (Where's .bashrc?)
 --------------------------

-Fish starts by executing commands in ``~/.config/fish/config.fish``.
+fish starts by executing commands in ``~/.config/fish/config.fish``.
 You can create it if it does not exist.

 It is possible to directly create functions and variables in ``config.fish`` file, using the commands shown above.
 For example: